exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 27

-# A mis-match between the number of parameters and the number of arguments will raise an error.
+# A mismatch between the number of parameters and the number of arguments will raise an error.
 >>> number_to_the_power_of(4,)
 ...
 Traceback (most recent call last):